 Research on how permanent weight reduction might lower the risk of developing cancer is limited.
 There is growing evidence that weight loss could reduce the risk of post-menopausal breast cancer, more aggressive forms of prostate cancer, and possibly other cancers, too.
 Some body changes that occur as a result of weight loss could help prevent or reduce your risk of cancer.
 For example, those who are overweight or obese who intentionally lose weight have reduced levels of certain hormones that are related to cancer risk, such as insulin, estrogen, and androgens.

 Weight Management Tips

 If you are currently overweight or obese, it is best to start by taking steps to lose weight through nutrition and exercise.
-Aim to lose five to ten per cent of your body weight as your first goal, under the supervision of a doctor, of course.
-Although this amount may seem small, research shows that even losing as little as five per cent of your weight can be beneficial.
+Aim to lose 5% to 10% of your body weight as your first goal, under the supervision of a doctor, of course.
+Although this amount may seem small, research shows that even losing as little as 5% of your weight can be beneficial.

 If nutritional changes and increasing physical activity aren’t enough, there are other steps you can take.
 Weight loss surgery may be an option for those with a BMI of 30 or higher.

-Our knowledgeable and passionate team of healthcare professionals specialize in the treatment of obesity, and our experienced surgeons perform more weight loss procedures than any other clinic in Canada.
-SmartShape™ is the only private bariatric clinic in Canada to offer three types of weight loss procedures, including the gastric sleeve, the mini gastric bypass, and the LAP-BAND® System, along with Revision surgery.
+Our knowledgeable and passionate team of health care professionals specializes in the treatment of obesity, and our experienced surgeons perform more weight loss procedures than any other clinic in Canada.
+SmartShape™ is a private bariatric clinic in Canada offering gastric sleeve surgery and mini gastric bypass surgery, as well as revision surgery and Lap-Band® adjustments.